9 Reasons to Buy Your Glasses Online — and How to Get a Pair for $38

 9. Lower Prices

-But in most cases, when you purchase online from a shop like GlassesUSA, basic single vision lenses are included in the price you see!
+But in most cases, when you purchase online, basic single-vision lenses are included in the price you see.
 That alone can help you save up to 70% on the total cost of the glasses.

 Can’t decide between a handful of frames that you like?
 Why not pick up a few pairs and mix things up a little?
 Instead of spending an arm and a leg for a pair of glasses from the store, spend even less on a few pairs.